FM MOBILE RADIO HISTORY

 There was an optional cable and bracket kit which allowed the dash mounted receiver to be separated from the rest of the unit in an ugly, impractical and unreliable arrangement which then resulted in the creation of a trunk mounted mobile with an oversized control head.
 This led to the somewhat incorrect perception in the industry that the TPL had "the receiver contained in the control head."
 A third arrangement which seems to have been developed a year or two after introduction, finally placed all sections of the TPL into a trunk mounted package and supplied a conventional, quite small control head with just volume and squelch controls inside it.
 In all versions, the open ventilation of the transmitter exciter and power amplifier section subjected them to dirt and moisture intrusion to a greater extent than enclosed radios.
 As a matter of trivia, there were some issues with poor contact to the pins of the Cinch-Jones style main control connector on the front of the trunk-mounted style TPL, resulting in a re-designed cable connector retainer clip assembly and probably resulting in the replacement "MASTR Professional" series using a round-pin connector of proprietary GE design.

 TPL equipment was only made in VHF low and high band models.
 There was no UHF TPL.
-The UHF counterpart to the TPL was the Accent 450, although the Accent was introduced in the early 1960's.
+The UHF counterpart to the TPL was probably the Accent 450, although the Accent was introduced more toward the mid-1960's.
 TPL offered many unusual options, such as dual front ends and noise blankers, most of which were added underneath the equipment in ugly accessory housings, connected by unique and proprietary connectors.
 The high band TPL was introduced first, in 1959, while the low band versions were introduced in June, 1960.

 The TPL used a number of proprietary items such as the connectors for the microphone, relay assembly and speaker, which were never seen again on any other GE equipment.
 There were two styles of microphone connector for the Shure made microphone - - a disposable rubber-style one molded with the cord, and a re-usable metal bodied version.
 The housings were made from a surprising number of elaborate die castings, in shapes quite unusual compared to other equipment in the industry.